Ocean Accounts Fellows

 Dr. Karisa's project is focused on spatial delineation to understand the extent, current condition, and changes in the condition of coral reefs along the Kilifi County coast.
 It also aims to delineate the ecosystem services and dependency of coastal communities on these services, with a focus on identifying spatial distribution of vulnerable communities and their adaptation strategies.
 Another key aspect of the project is to identify coastal land use and land cover changes, emphasizing built-up areas and agricultural zones.
 The research is geared towards enhancing coastal management strategies through integrated ocean accounting and developing tools for measuring coastal resilience.

-Dr Yvonne WAWERU
+Dr Yvonne Waweru

 Ocean Accounts Fellow - Ocean Governance